mauratee/coding_resources/coding_resources.md

 ##### West Coast

+- [Hack Reactor](https://www.galvanize.com/hack-reactor/) - Hack Reactor is a software engineering coding bootcamp education program founded in San Francisco in 2012.
+The program is remote-only and offered in 12-week full-time, 19-week full-time, and 38-week part-time formats
 - [Hackbright Academy](https://hackbrightacademy.com/) - Hackbright’s driving mission is to change the ratio in engineering and technology by providing the industry with strong, smart, and talented graduates
 - [Rithm School](https://www.rithmschool.com/) - Rithm School offers a full-stack web development course that is full-time, remote and lasts 4 months.
 While Rithm School is based in San Francisco, our classes are currently held remotely
 - [Techtonica](https://techtonica.org/) - Techtonica helps women and non-binary adults overcome barriers into the tech industry and partner companies fulfill their diverse technical talent needs